 1. Reduce Packaging

-One step you can take is reduce the amount of packaging you’re purchasing.
+One step you can take is to reduce the amount of packaging you’re purchasing.
 Sure, those snack packs of chips may be great for portion control, but the same effect can be achieved by buying them in bulk and separating them into separate, reusable containers.

 Try shopping at your local bulk food stores for your essentials.
 Not only are you supporting a small business, but you’re also reducing the amount of trash you’re consuming.
 You can even bring your own bags for produce!